flurinh/MOGRN/GUIDE.md

 ## Project Overview

-The Opsin Analysis project provides a comprehensive framework for analyzing, comparing, and visualizing experimental and predicted opsin structures using Generic Residue Numbering (GRN).
+The MOGRN (Microbial Opsin Generic Residue Numbering) project provides a comprehensive framework for analyzing, comparing, and visualizing experimental and predicted opsin structures using Generic Residue Numbering (GRN).
 The project focuses on the structural analysis of microbial opsins, which are light-sensitive proteins involved in various sensing functions.

 The analysis pipeline integrates multiple components:
 - Structure data loading and preprocessing from various sources